rayen-creator/SahtiAppDektop/README.md

 You may find below the list of things you need to use this project :
 * Make sure mysql is running on your system.
-* You will need to install the "jdk 8" command line.
+* You will need to install the "jdk 8" .

 ### 🛠 Installation